Fidelity zeros and Lee-Yang theory of quantum phase transitions

-We present a unified Lee-Yang framework based on fidelity zeros in one- and two-dimensional quantum Ising models.
+We present a unified Lee-Yang framework based on fidelity zeros, which serve as Lee-Yang/Fisher zeros in classical phase transitions and as Loschmidt zeros in dynamical quantum phase transitions.
 We show that fidelity zeros emerge exclusively in the ordered phase and disappear abruptly at the phase transition, vanishing in the disordered phase.
-These zeros originate from symmetry breaking induced by a complex magnetic field and are proven to satisfy the Lee-Yang theorem.
-They form branch points--termed fidelity edges that are directly analogous to the Yang-Lee edge singularity.
-As the system approaches criticality, the fidelity edges pinch the real axis, signaling quantum phase transitions.
-We further develop a finite-size scaling theory near the critical point, with numerical results in excellent agreement with tensor network states and quantum Monte Carlo simulations.
-Our findings provide new insights into the Lee-Yang framework and establish fidelity zeros as a powerful numerical tool for probing quantum phase transitions in correlated many-body systems.
+These zeros arise from symmetry breaking triggered by a complex magnetic field and are proven to satisfy the Lee-Yang theorem.
+They form branch points, termed fidelity edges that are directly analogous to the Yang-Lee edge singularity.
+As the control parameter approaches the critical point, the fidelity edges pinch the real axis, signaling quantum phase transitions.
+We further develop a finite-size scaling theory near the critical point, with numerical results in excellent agreement with quantum Monte Carlo and tensor-network simulations.
+Our findings provide new insights into the Lee-Yang theory and establish fidelity zeros as a powerful numerical tool for probing quantum phase transitions in correlated many-body systems.

-{\bf Non-Hermitian parity-symmetry breaking.} To illustrate our theory, we consider the one-dimensional quantum Ising model, as shown in Fig.~\ref{fig:model}(a), subjected to a complex transverse field along the $z$-direction,
+{\bf Non-Hermitian symmetry breaking.} To illustrate our framework, we first consider the one-dimensional (1D) quantum Ising model,

-Here, $\sigma_{j}^{x}$ and $\sigma_{j}^{z}$ are Pauli matrices along $x$ and $z$ directions at the $j$th lattice site. $J > 0$ and $h$ are real coupling constant and complex magnetic field, respectively.
+as shown in Fig.~\ref{fig:model}(a), subjected to a complex transverse field along the $z$-direction.
+Here, $\sigma_{j}^{x}$ and $\sigma_{j}^{z}$ are Pauli matrices along $x$ and $z$ directions at the $j$th lattice site. $J>0$ is a real coupling constant, and $h$ denotes a complex magnetic field.
 The notation \(\langle i, j \rangle\) denotes a summation over all pairs of neighboring sites.
 Throughout the paper, we impose $J=1$ and periodic boundary conditions, $\sigma_{L+1}^x = \sigma_{1}^x$ with $L$ is the length of the chain.
-For a purely real magnetic field $\text{Im}(h)$=0, the system is conventional quantum Ising model in one dimension, which undergoes a quantum phase transition at $\text{Re}(h) = 1$ from the ferromagnetic phase to the paramagnetic phase.
+For a purely real magnetic field $\text{Im}(h)$=0, the system is the conventional Hermitian quantum Ising chain, which undergoes a quantum phase transition at $\text{Re}(h) = 1$ from the ferromagnetic phase to the paramagnetic phase.
 For $\text{Im}(h) \neq 0$, the Hamiltonian is yet non-Hermitian.